systemPipeR/spsDemo/README.md

 This is the repository for Shiny Contest submission.
 This repository contains code for the default deployment of systemPipeShiny.

+To deploy the same app, first [install systemPipeShiny](https://systempipe.org/sps/install/).
+Then, it should be ready to go.
+If you need to change some app options and settings, all you need is to modify the `global.R` file and read our [manual](https://systempipe.org/sps/)
+for details.

 ## What is systemPipeShiny
-_systemPipeShiny_ (SPS) is a set of R/Bioconductor packages that provides a Shiny application for interactive data analysis workflow management and a framework for downstream data visualization.
+_systemPipeShiny_ (SPS) is an R/Bioconductor package that provides a Shiny application for interactive data analysis workflow management and downstream data visualization.
 SPS allows non-R users, such as experimentalists, to design, control, execute and visualize data analysis workflows interactively without requiring knowledge of R. Moreover, SPS has been designed as a general purpose framework to allow users perform deep customization